-The Commissioner also decided that he would begin to utilise some of the cash reserves that he held in order to increase policing services across the area.
-The use of these reserves alongside the increase in the precept allow for the following significant investments to take place for the year 2019/20 and beyond:
+The Commissioner also decided that he would continue to utilise some of the cash reserves beyond 2021 to further enhance policing services across the area.
+The use of these reserves alongside the increase in the precept will allow for the recruitment of 100 additional police officers and 20 PCSOs during the year and for this to be sustained over the medium term.